vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create an event consumer

+Now, let's create a Peakboard app that acts as an event consumer.

-To set up a consumer application that receives and processes subscribed messages from Azure Event Hub we need a data source similar to the one we used for building the flow.
-The output of the data source is a table with two columns: Timestamp and Message.
+The output of the data source is a table with two columns: `Timestamp` and `Message`.
 The maximum number of rows is determined through the parameter `Queue Size`.
-The data can be processed by using the common patterns like the Reload Event or data flow.
+The data can be processed with standard patterns like the reload event or a data flow.

-As an alternative we can use a special event that is fired for every arriving message.
+Alternatively, we can use a special event that is fired for every arriving message.
 The logic is built with Building Blocks within this event.
 In our example we just parse the incoming message and assign the values of the light barriers to two text blocks to show the value.
 This approach keeps the consumer logic adaptable and ready for future enhancements, such as reacting to additional properties in the event payload.

 ![Peakboard Event Hub message consumer script](/assets/2026-01-06/peakboard-event-hub-message-consumer-script.png)